Rich Dad Poor Dad Summary

 This sounds like what happened to me years ago when I jumped into real estate investing (and lost $50K) BEFORE I knew what I was doing.

-I encourage anybody that completes their training to continue self-educating themselves by reading books on the topics they’re interested in.
+I encourage anybody who completes their training to continue self-educating themselves by reading books on the topics they’re interested in.

 Lesson #4: Corporations are the biggest secret of the rich.

-In a nutshell, this lesson has to do with the rich person’s knowledge of setting up corporations to lower their overall tax rate vs the individual (employee) that works for a corporation.
+In a nutshell, this lesson concerns the rich person’s knowledge of setting up corporations to lower their overall tax rate vs the individual (employee) who works for a corporation.

 One of the main differences between the two entities is how corporations pay taxes.